sourcegraph/sourcegraph-public-snapshot/dev/auth-provider/README.md

 > If Keycloak is useful, we will add it to the dev/Procfile so it always runs in local dev.

+## Advanced

+Most people don't need to keep reading.

-## Configuring Keycloak, adding users, etc.
+### Configuring Keycloak, adding users, etc.

 If you need to edit client or user information and want to persist your changes: